w3c/wai-fundamentals-overview/content/foundations-course.md

 We encourage you to go through the whole course, even if you focus more on some topics.

-{% include image.html src="wcag2.1AAA-blue-v.svg" alt="W3C WAI-AAA WCAG 2.1 logo" class="normal right" %}
+{% include image.html src="wcag2.1AAA-blue-v.svg" alt="W3C WAI-AAA WCAG 2.1 logo" class="small right" %}

 ### Course content (syllabus)